 Vilakazi Street Restaurants

 The overcrowded Township saw a rapid expansion during the apartheid era.
-The all-white National Party were responsible for segregating Blacks and Coloured and their forced removals to Johannesburg’s ghetto-like ‘Homelands’.
+The all-white National Party were responsible for segregating Blacks and the Coloured with their forced removals to Johannesburg’s ghetto-like ‘Homelands’.

 Sprawling Soweto has an estimated population of one million and located 28 kilometers South West of Johannesburg , 30-40 minutes drive from the CBD.